drBenway/pixi-vn-wiki/Canvas-Elements.md

 To add a canvas element to the game window, you can use the `GameWindowManager.addCanvasElement`.
 The `addCanvasElement` method have the following parameters:

-* `tag`: Is a tag (or id) for the image.
-There can only be one item in the canvas with that id, if you add an image with the same tag, the previous image will be removed.
+* `tag`: Is a tag (or id) for the canvas element.
+There can only be one item in the canvas with that id, if you add an canvas element with the same tag, the previous canvas element will be removed.
 * `element`: The canvas element to add.

 ```typescript